Dr Susie Sykes

 Susie is an experienced qualitative researcher with particular interest in case study research, concept analysis and evaluative research.
 She leads the Health Promotion Research Group that sits within the Centre for Applied Research in Improvement and Innovation in Health and Social Care (CApRII).

-Recent research activity has built upon her PhD through which she developed a new model of concept analysis (Applied Evolutionary Concept Analysis) and applied it to critical health literacy.
-This included an examination of how critical health literacy can be developed in practice, particularly within the field of community development.
-Subsequent research has explored strategies for practice in building critical health literacy.
+Recent research activity has built upon her PhD which she completed in 2015 and through which she developed a new model of concept analysis (Applied Evolutionary Concept Analysis) and applied it to critical health literacy.
+Subsequent research has explored strategies for practice in building critical health literacy, alcohol health literacy and digital health literacy.

 Much of Susie’s research work is focused on evaluating public health and health promotion projects.
 Examples include the evaluation of a community health literacy project, sexual health programmes for BME workers, and the voluntary sector’s role in teenage pregnancy prevention work.
-Most recently Susie has been involved in the evaluation of a multi-disciplinary simulation training course on enhancing patient transfer as well as the evaluation of tools for assessing workforce health in small and micro enterprises.
+Susie has worked closely with partner organisations such as HEE, Public Health England and UKPHR in researching the needs of the public health workforce.